Submitting FSEM Proposals

 Proposals are now to be submitted via University of Mary Washington’s CIM (Curriculum Inventory Management System), located here: https://provost.umw.edu/umw-curriculum-approval-process/

 Please select “Add a Designation to a Course” and then click on “Propose New Designation.”
 You may then select First-Year Seminar under “Request Type” and then choose between proposing a new FSEM 100 or adding a new instructor to an existing FSEM course.
 You will then be directed to complete the appropriate form and upload a syllabus.
 Below are samples of the forms you will find on CIM.
+Please do not submit any FSEM proposal forms or syllabi via email.
+All submissions will now take place via CIM.

 Please note that if you are adding a new instructor to an FSEM course, chair approval implies previous instructor permission.